Electrical service · Asheville, NC

 Generator unit + concrete pad + 200A automatic transfer switch + electrical install + permits.
 Add $1,500-$3,000 if a panel upgrade is needed.

-Add: propane tank (if no natural gas)
+Propane setup (if no natural gas)

 These are typical ranges, not your quote.
 We do a load calculation and walk-through before pricing your specific job.